kevin-chaudhari/FinSense/README.md

-# 💸 FinSense AI — AI-Powered Personal Finance Agent
+# 💸 FinSense- AI-Powered Personal Finance Agent

 > A smart, modular, agent-based personal finance assistant built using **LangChain**, **LangGraph**, **Gemini Pro**, and **FAISS**.
 > From tracking expenses to providing contextual financial insights — your AI-driven wallet just got an upgrade.